NVIDIA-AI-IOT/jetson_virtual_touchpanel/README.md

 ### How to end

-To stop the service, from the Virtual Touchpanel UI menu, select "Stop camera-pose service".
+To stop the service, from the Virtual Touchpanel UI menu, select "Stop camera-pose service".<br>
+It will take some time (~10sec) to stop the docker container.

 To shutdown the tool completely, select "Quit" from the Virtual Touchpanel UI menu.